Last Updated: March 24, 2021

 2. Low Cost

 - Once they are up and running, electricity generated by nuclear plant reactors is far less expensive than coal, gas, or any other fossil fuel plant for that matter.
 Nearly all of the cost is upfront and maintaining the plant is fairly cheap.
-Additionally, most nuclear power plants have an average life cycle of 40-60 years, which, when combined with the low operating costs, far outweigh the high upfront costs to build
+Additionally, most nuclear power plants have an average life cycle of 40-60 years, which, when combined with the low operating costs, far outweigh the high upfront costs to build.

-- Unlike other renewable energy sources, such as wind and solar for example, which are dependent on weather conditions, nuclear energy has no such constraints and is unaffected external climatic factors, which is great in times of natural disasters.
+- Unlike other renewable energy sources, such as wind and solar for example, which are dependent on weather conditions, nuclear energy has no such constraints and is unaffected by external climatic factors, which is great in times of natural disasters.
 A nuclear power plant is able to therefore create a steady and predictable energy output and is considered the highest national average reliability.

 4. High Energy Density